EUMETNET/meteogate-documentation/docs/3-publishing-data.md

   -	**GISC-Toulouse**: France (& Clipperton, French Guyana, Guadeloupe, St Martin, St Barthelemy, Kerguelen Islands, La Reunion, Martinique, St Pierre & Miquelon, Wallis & Futuna) + Algeria, Belgium, Luxemburg, Monaco, Portugal, Spain.
   -	**GISC-Exeter**: UK (& British Antarctic Survey, Ascension, Bermuda, Gibraltar, Pitcairn Islands, St Helena) + ECMWF, Ireland, Iceland, Netherlands.

-The GISC will also be able to provide guidance on choosing the right WMO Data Policy (Core or Recommended), and the correct WIS2 Topic Hierarchy on which to publish Notifications (see <<topic-hierarchy-for-message-publication>> for details).
+The GISC will also be able to provide guidance on choosing the right WMO Data Policy (Core or Recommended), and the correct WIS2 Topic Hierarchy on which to publish Notifications (see [Topic Hierarchy for Message Publication](#topic-hierarchy-for-message-publication) for details).

 Once you have been approved by your GISC, the WMO Secretariat will request that all Global Brokers subscribe to the Local Broker in your Data Supply Component.